-The Dragon funds up to five bursary places in each year group, with up to 25 children in total across the Prep school at any one time.
+The Dragon funds up to five bursary places in each year group, with 25 children in total across the Prep school at any one time.
 Applying families must first submit a financial questionnaire, which is then approved through independent, external review.
 Once financial need is established, candidates are assessed for admission like any other Dragon.
 Many factors are considered and, ultimately, we accept children who can both positively contribute to and gain from the School, whether academically, in sport, the arts or through their disposition and personality.

 A bursary to study at the Dragon acts as a springboard to further opportunities, and many of our bursary holders go on to achieve scholarships and means-tested support from their future schools.
 Students who receive bursaries come from a wide range of backgrounds and have many talents, representing the diverse community and unique character found here at the Dragon.